 Ordinary residence in Hong Kong

-The Home Office’s nationality department has a helpful 10-page PDF document on how nationality caseworkers should assess ordinary residence.
+The Home Office’s nationality department has a helpful ten-page PDF document on how nationality caseworkers assess ordinary residence.
+Maybe we will see this expanded to relate to BNOs.
 It contains an opener that will strike fear into lawyers craving certainty:

 The term ordinary residence is not defined in the immigration or nationality acts and has not been defined in any Act of Parliament.